Groups of 2D objects

 Grouping together a larger number of graphical objects and accessing the group as a whole simplifies their handling.
 In particular, the main purpose of a group is to inherit graphical attributes that are shared by all members of the group.

-If you wish to change the inherited attributes interactively, you should not select the group itself in the interactive object browser of the MuPAD® graphics tool (see section Viewer, Browser, and Inspector: Interactive Manipulation of this document).
-Underneath the group object, you find 'defaults' branches for the objects in the group.
-Select the 'defaults' branch for the object type that you wish to set attributes for.
+To change the inherited attributes interactively, do not select the group itself in the interactive object browser of the MuPAD® graphics tool (see Viewer, Browser, and Inspector: Interactive Manipulation).
+Underneath the group object, find 'defaults' branches for the objects in the group.
+Select the 'defaults' branch for the object type that you want to set attributes for.

 Consider a group